-1. COVID-19 has exacerbated existing inequities in society.
-This has heightened barriers to students getting their basic needs met.
+2. The pandemic has exacerbated existing inequities in society, heightening barriers to students meeting their basic needs.

-Students need to meet basic needs in order to engage in education.
-COVID-19 has raised additional barriers to getting these needs met, particularly for students who were already experiencing disadvantage in the system.
-These needs include food, shelter, healthcare, internet, employment and mental health services.
-How can higher education institutions find their role in meeting these needs and how can higher education partner with outside organizations to meet needs?
+Students must meet basic needs in order to successfully engage in education.
+The pandemic has raised additional barriers to having these needs met, particularly for learners who were already experiencing disadvantage in the system.
+These needs include food, shelter, healthcare, mental health services, transportation, internet and device access, and emergency dependent care.